 In this section, we present several mitigation strategies that can be used to limit the extent of our attack.
 Each approach has its own advantages and limitations, which we review in the rest of the section.
-We discussed the different countermeasures with several popular social network providers to also incorporate their view of the problem, especially considering the operational practicability of each proposed solution.
-We present the individual approaches in ascending suitability, where the last two solutions are the ones we advocate.
+We discussed the different countermeasures with several popular social network providers to incorporate also their view of the problem, especially considering the operational practicability of each proposed solution.

-1) Raising Awareness: Mitigation From the User's Perspective.
+- 1) Raising Awareness: Mitigation From the User's Perspective.
 Clearly, if users were to use a different e-mail address on each social networking site, it would become more difficult for the attacker to automatically correlate the extracted information.
-That is, as the e-mail address is the unique ID that identifies a specific user, an effective defense technique would be to educate users to use a different e-mail address each time they register for and enter personal information into a social networking site.
+Because the e-mail address is the unique ID that identifies a specific user, an effective defense technique would be to educate users to use a different e-mail address each time they register for and enter personal information into a social networking site.
 Unfortunately, educating users on security and privacy issues is not an easy task.
-Often, users may choose to ignore the risks and opt for the ease of use (e.g., analogous to users using the same password across many web sites - which has been reported to be quite common [13]).

-2) Possible Solution: CAPTCHAs.
-When searching for e-mail addresses, a user could be forced to solve a CAPTCHA (i.e., a type of challenge-response test which is hard to solve for a computer [31]).
+Often, users may choose to ignore the risks and opt for the ease of use (e.g., analogous to users using the same password across many web sites which has been reported to be quite common [16]). - 2) Possible Solution: CAPTCHAs.
+When searching for e-mail addresses, a user could be forced to solve a CAPTCHA (i.e., a type of challenge-response test which is hard to solve for a computer [17]).
 This would prohibit automated, large-scale queries to a certain extent since CAPTCHAs cannot be (easily) solved by a computer.

 However, introducing this kind of countermeasure has three main drawbacks.
 First, the user experience is reduced if a user needs to solve a CAPTCHA frequently, and this should be avoided by all means.
 Even if solving a CAPTCHA is only required for users that perform many queries, the network operators tend to dislike this mitigation strategy due to a potential negative user experience.
 Second, using this approach is not a real solution to the problem since an attacker can also hire real people to solve the challenge-response tests.
-This type of service is surprisingly cheap on the underground market, with 1,000 solved CAPTCHAs costing about \$2 [11].
-Third, different CAPTCHA systems are prone to attack such that a computer can solve the test with a reasonable success rate, completely defeating the countermeasure [9, 26, 34].
+This type of service is surprisingly cheap on the underground market, with 1,000 solved CAPTCHAs costing about \$2 [18].
+Third, different CAPTCHA systems are prone to attack such that a computer can solve the test with a reasonable success rate, completely defeating the countermeasure [19-21].

 3) Possible Solution: Contextual Information.
 Another potential approach to mitigate the problem is to require contextual information for each query.
-If a user U wishes to search for his friends F_1 , $F_2, \ldots F_n$, he has some context information for each of them that he should include in his query.
+If a user U wishes to search for his friends $F_1, F_2, \ldots F_n$, he has some context information for each of them that he should include in his query.
 For example, a user knows the full name of each friend, he can estimate their age, or knows their approximate location.
 It is probable that the attacker lacks this kind of information.

-Unfortunately it is inconvenient for a user to provide contextual information during a query.
-While a user can, for example, store the full name together with the e-mail address within the address book application, this information might no be available for each friend.
-Furthermore, additional contextual information such as age or location needs to be provided in a manual way.
-As a result, this solution is not feasible from an operational point of view due to the reduced user experience.
+Unfortunately, it is inconvenient for a user to provide contextual information to perform a query.
+While a user can, for example, store the full name together with the email address within the address book application, this information might no be available for all friends.
+Furthermore, additional contextual information such as age or location needs to be provided manually.
+As a result, this solution is likely not feasible from an operational point of view.